AntonVoronezh/simple-flip-motion/README.md

     *   **I**nvert: Applies a transform to make elements look like they are still in the old position.
     *   **P**lay: Removes the transform and animates to the new position using Web Animations API.

+## Support the project if you value your time ➡️➡️➡️
+> "We eliminated the manual keyframe spaghetti, saved your users from jarring layout jumps, and absorbed the `MutationObserver` & FLIP calculation nightmare.
+You saved dozens of hours not reinventing a transition engine that would have caused layout thrashing anyway. **Your donation** is a fair trade for butter-smooth lists and weekends free from debugging CSS transforms."

 ## License

 MIT